bucketeer-io/openfeature-js-client-sdk/README.md

 > ```

 > [!IMPORTANT]
-> The React Native provider relies on `@react-native-async-storage/async-storage` for local caching and `react-native-uuid` for generating IDs for Bucketeer SDK events.
+> The Bucketeer React Native provider relies on `@react-native-async-storage/async-storage` for local caching and `react-native-uuid` for generating IDs for Bucketeer SDK events.
 >
 > **Expo Users:**
 > Simply installing the Bucketeer OpenFeature JS provider.
-> For iOS need navigate to iOS folder and running `pod install` should be sufficient.
 > No additional steps are required for Android.
+> For iOS please navigate to iOS folder and running `pod install` should be sufficient.
 > ```bash
 > cd ios && pod install  # For iOS
 > ```
 > **Non-Expo Users:**
 > You must explicitly install `@react-native-async-storage/async-storage` and `react-native-uuid` as direct dependencies in your project.
-> For iOS need navigate to iOS folder and running `pod install`.
 > No additional steps are required for Android.
+> For iOS please navigate to iOS folder and running `pod install`.
 > This is necessary because React Native's auto-linking feature does not support transitive dependencies (see [CLI Issue #1347](https://github.com/react-native-community/cli/issues/1347)).
 >
 > ```bash